Overcoming Grid Limitations: The Challenge of Solar Panel Energy Absorption and Grid Reinforcement

 This low absorption capacity of the network represents a shortfall in earnings for the Cooperative, which invested 900,000 francs in the installation.
 The energy then had to be sold back to the electricity supplier.

-The case is rare but could become more frequent if nothing is done in the future, according to Groupe E, which distributes electricity to Cernier.
+The case is rare but might become more frequent if nothing is done in the future, according to Groupe E, which distributes electricity to Cernier.
 “The distribution network was not designed for decentralized production.
 It was designed to transport electricity from large power plants to consumers,” explains Fabrice Bonvin, director of electricity distribution at Groupe E.

 “Today, the paradigm has completely changed.
 It is necessary to strengthen the network to accept all these photovoltaic panel connections and all this energy that comes from customers.
 And that takes time,” he continues.